jaiswaladi246/Ekart/README.md

 There is a login and registration functionality included.

 Users can shop for products.
-Each user has his own shopping cart (session functionality).
-Checkout is transactional.
+Each user has his own shopping cart (session functional Checkout is transactional.

 ## Configuration